top of page

 Did an impact study get carried out?
 The Tasmanian Aboriginal Council were not consulted which would confirm that there was no impact appraisal.
 This is World Heritage of the highest order!
 A key criteria of which is the proven history of people living as one with the environment here for tens of thousands of years.

-What our current government has been stealthily doing south of Queenstown for several years now is contravening.
+What our current government has been stealthily doing south of Queenstown for several years now is not in adherence to World Heritage protocols.
 A fact which they are undoubtedly aware of as they work covertly for as long as possible before disclosure becomes unavoidable, usually after the act, and even then it's minimal and coated.
 When questioned they are cagey and if further pressed become dismissive with flawed reasoning at the basis of their responses.
 Flags have been waved and almost completely ignored for quite some time now.

 Action is required.